unoplatform/uno/README.md

 Make sure to visit our [FAQ](doc/articles/faq.md), [StackOverflow](https://stackoverflow.com/questions/tagged/uno-platform), [create an issue](https://github.com/unoplatform/uno/issues) or [visit our gitter](https://gitter.im/uno-platform/Lobby).

+# License
+Uno is licensed under the [Apache License 2.0](https://github.com/unoplatform/uno/blob/master/License.md).
+See the [LICENSE.md](./LICENSE.md) for more details.

 # Contributing

 There are many ways that you can contribute to the Uno Platform, as the UWP API is